-implementing mechanism betans Mechanism ID: 14072 Mechanism Name: Systems for Improved Access to Pharmaceuticals and services (SIAPS) Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement Prime Partner Name: Management Sciences for Health Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 14072 Mechanism Name: Systems for Improved Access to Pharmaceuticals and services (SIAPS) Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement Prime Partner Name: Management Sciences for Health Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: No Global Fund / Multilateral Engagement: No G2G: No Managing Agency:

-Total Funding: 630,000 Total Mechanism Pipeline: N/A
+Total Funding: 1,110,000

 Funding Source Funding Amount

+GHP-State 280,000

-GHP-USAID 630,000
+GHP-USAID 830,000

-The objective of the MSH/ SIAPS is to develop individual, organizational, and institutional capacities of in-country entities to manage key components of their national supply chains for essential public health commodities.
+The objective of the MSH/SIAPS is to develop individual, organizational, and institutional capacities of in-country entities to manage key components of their national supply chains for essential public health commodities.
 The SIAPS project will support: 1) Governance: Support the MOHSW to establish policies, institute and implement pharmaceutical regulatory processes; strengthen the MOHSW's capacity to meet the GF's SCM requirements for disbursements of funds from Rounds 8 and 11.
-2) Supply Chain Management of Commodities: Support the MOHSW to improve access to pharmaceuticals (HIV/ TB medicines and essential medicines), laboratory commodities and services, ensure good quality of pharmaceutical products and services through supporting rapid quality checks and updating the STGs.
+2) Supply Chain Management of Commodities: Support the MOHSW to improve access to pharmaceuticals (HIV/TB medicines and essential medicines), laboratory commodities and services, ensure good quality of pharmaceutical products and services through supporting rapid quality checks and updating the STGs.
 The project will support logistics for the Lesotho MBP.
 3) M&E, Drug Surveillance: Support the management of ART, pharmaceutical and laboratory data through support for the Rx Solution, pharmaceutical management information system (PMIS) and laboratory logistics management information systems (LMIS).
 4) Capacity Building: The PD and the SCM TWG will be supported in information based decision making; capacity of local pharmaceutical organizations will be built; NDSO's capacity for SCM will be strengthened to provide quality and essential commodities at all levels.
 The partner will continue to support the capacity building, pre service and in service training of pharmaceutical health personnel.

-Food and Nutrition: Policy, Tools, and Service Delivery 50,000 Human Resources for Health 150,000

-Mechanism ID: 14072 Mechanism Name: Systems for Improved Access to Pharmaceuticals and services (SIAPS) Prime Partner Name: Management Sciences for Health Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 230,000 0
+Food and Nutrition: Policy, Tools, and Service Delivery 50,000 Human Resources for Health 180,000 uuget etue iiiieiiii Mechanism ID: 14072 Mechanism Name: Systems for Improved A Access to Pharmaceutica Is and services (SIAPS) Prime Partner Name: Management Sciences for Health Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 230,000 0